 Through my own business learning curve, I discovered ‘Motivational Maps’, which have provided me with a valuable change management tool.
 Amongst other benefits, Motivational Maps help to;

 I would encourage you to use this tool for your own business to optimise your own performance as well as your staff or team.

-Motivational Maps enable team leaders to determine whether or not the team is aligned with the mission, if there are conflicts that need to be resolved in order to work more cohesively and how to offer rewards to the team in order to boost the motivation of the team.
+Motivational Maps enable team leaders to determine whether or not the team is aligned with the mission, if there are any motivational conflicts that need to be resolved in order to work more cohesively and how to offer rewards to the team in order to boost the motivation of the team.
 Each report contains eleven actionable ideas that enable the team to perform at a higher level.

 Motivational Maps are described as ‘self-perception inventory’ that helps individuals and teams to ‘map’ the various motivators they have in three key areas; relationships, achievements and individual growth.